apache/mesos/site/source/blog/2018-07-30-mesoscon-2018-cfp-is-now-open.md

 Help us make #MesosCon 2018 a big success by spreading the word and submitting your proposal!

 Hope to see you at this year’s MesosCon!

+**Edit:** This post previously said New York City, but this was changed to San Francisco.